La Condamine: Toponymy

 Its current name comes from the vulgar Latin *condominium that designated in the Middle Ages a land, near the castle, reserved for the feudal lord and exempt from taxes, or sometimes a land subject to two lords at the same time.

 History

 The Monegasque constitution of 1911 created three communes: La Condamine was then one of the three communes of the Principality.
 It is there that Fernand Forest (fr) died in 1914.
 A single commune was re-established in 1918.

 Legends

 Saint Devote was martyred in Corsica in the 3rd century.
-According to tradition, the boat that was to carry her body to the African land, was caught in the storm, a dove then guided her to the European shore and landed in Monaco.
+According to tradition, the boat that was to carry her body to the African land was caught in a storm; a dove then guided her to the European shore and landed in Monaco.
 In the Middle Ages, the relics of the saint were stolen and taken away by boat.
-But when the criminals were caught, their boat was burned.
-This is the origin of the ceremony which is celebrated on January 26 of each year and during which a boat is burnt on the square in front of the votive church.
+When the criminals were caught, their boat was burned.
+This is the origin of the ceremony which is celebrated on January 26 each year and during which a boat is burnt on the square in front of the votive church.
 The next day an imposing procession takes place.